 Many people of color accept the term, but it gets controversial because some white people think it's offensive.
 In 2014, a white freshman at Princeton wrote an essay that went viral after he got fed up with being told to "check" his privilege.
 Another point of contention: some white folks who grew up poor say it's not fair to call them privileged.
 To be totally clear: white privilege is not about economic status.
 We're talking about the nature of someone's white skin being an advantage over brown skin or Black skin because society currently values the former over the latter.

 In an essay titled "Explaining White Privilege to a Broke White Person," white author Gina Crosley-Corcoran says the term is not meant to make white people feel guilty about their privilege.
 "It's not your fault you were born with white skin and experience these privileges," she writes.
 "BUT, whether you realize it or not, you DO benefit from it, and it IS your fault if you don't maintain awareness of that fact."

 I, maybe more than most people, can completely understand why broke white folks get pissed when the word "Privilege" is thrown around.
 As a child, I was constantly discriminated against because of my poverty and those wounds still run very deep.
 But luckily my college education introduced me to a more nuanced concept of Privilege; the term Intersectionality.
 The concept of Intersectionality recognizes that people can be privileged in some ways and definitely not privileged in others."

 We can all do something about it.

-Until white privilege diminishes with newer generations, we can take some steps to fight it.
-Supporting public officials who oppose racial profiling, inquiring about more diversity at your workplace, and speaking up when you hear offensive comments are just a few — and you can find more ideas here.
+Supporting public officials who oppose racial profiling, inquiring about more diversity at your workplace, and speaking up when you hear offensive comments are just a few ways to fight it — and you can find more ideas here.